sachin-sanchania/healthcare-api/README.md

 The application will be available at:
 `http://localhost:8000`

+## API Documentation [Swagger Implementation]

+After successfully running the project, you can check the interactive API documentation in your browser at `/api/documentation`, which will display the Swagger UI with all your annotated API endpoints.

 ## Login Credentials for Generating Login Token

 You can use the following credentials to log in and generate tokens for the seeded user: